 - They need good verbal communication skills

-- They need to have excellent problem solving skills
+- They need to have excellent listening skills

-- They need to be able to recognise people's reactions
+- They must be able to understand people's reactions

-- They should have compassion and a desire to help others
+- They should have compassion and a deep desire to help others

 Counselling Near Rayleigh

 Also here.: North Benfleet counselling, Rochford counselling, Wickford counselling, Bowers Gifford counselling, South Woodham Ferrers counselling, Leigh-on-Sea counselling, Hockley counselling, Hadleigh counselling, Hullbridge counselling, Rawreth counselling, Pitsea counselling, Basildon counselling, Downham counselling, Eastwood counselling, Runwell counselling, Battlesbridge and more.
 The majority of these locations are covered by people who do counselling.
 Rayleigh residents can arrange sessions by going